santhoshunt/simple_calculator/README.md

-# simple_calculator
+# Simple_calculator
-this is a simple calculator using python
+This is a begginer calculator using python
+A Project for a newbie in python.
+Try it for practise and understand the codes.